-Although you generally must prepare an adequate written record, you can prepare a record of the business use of listed property in a computer memory device that uses a logging program.
+Although you must generally prepare an adequate written record, you can prepare a record of the business use of listed property in a computer memory device that uses a logging program.

 Separate or combined expenditures or uses.
-Each use by you normally is considered a separate use.
+Each use by you is normally considered a separate use.
 However, you can combine repeated uses as a single item.